duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/32-operation-safety.md

 1) The limitations of the see and avoid concept:

 9 seconds before collision, the helicopter was not seen from the airplane.
-5 seconds before collision, the helicopter was also _____.
+5 seconds before collision, the helicopter was still very far from view.
 1 second before collision, the helicopter was too close to be able to act sufficient.

+By the time the pilot of the airplane saw the helicopter, there was no time/not sufficient enough time to avoid the helicopter.

-2) Teterboro Airport local controller’s non pertinent telephone conversation
+2) Teterboro Airport local controller’s non pertinent telephone conversation.

-3) Guidelines for helicopter issued by the sightseeing company
+3) Guidelines for helicopter issued by the sightseeing company.